yt-dlp/yt-dlp/README.md

 Formats for which the value is not known are excluded unless you put a question mark (`?`) after the operator.
 You can combine format filters, so `-f "[height<=?720][tbr>500]"` selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
 You can also use the filters with `all` to download all formats that satisfy the filter.
 For example, `-f "all[vcodec=none]"` selects all audio-only formats.

-Format selectors can also be grouped using parentheses, for example if you want to download the best mp4 and webm formats with a height lower than 480 you can use `-f '(mp4,webm)[height<480]'`.
+Format selectors can also be grouped using parentheses, for example if you want to download the best pre-merged mp4 and webm formats with a height lower than 480 you can use `-f "(mp4,webm)[height<480]"`.

 ## Sorting Formats